Medical expert of the article

 How to prevent measles?

-Modern vaccines national vaccination calendar:
+Current vaccines of the national vaccination calendar:

-- Live measles vaccine culture dry (Russia).
+- Live measles culture dry vaccine (Russia).

-- Vaccination against measles, mumps and rubella
+- Measles, mumps and rubella vaccination

 - Ruvax live measles vaccine (France).